Alan Kilshaw

-Alan Kilshaw (born 23 November 1982) is an English rugby league coach, currently at Keighley Cougars in the RFL Championship.
+Alan Kilshaw (born 23 November 1982) is an English professional rugby league coach who is the head coach of Oldham in the RFL Championship.

 Playing career

 Kilshaw came through the St Helens Academy.
 Playing his senior career at Swinton Lions and Blackpool Panthers.

 Coaching career

 Warrington Wizards

-Alan Kilshaw coached at Warrington Wizards in the National Conference League until 2009 where he left due to family and work commitments.
+Alan Kilshaw coached at Warrington Wizards in the National Conference League until 2009 where he left to take up a full time role with Warrington Wolves.

 Warrington Wolves, Cheshire and England Academy

-Kilshaw worked as the Cheshire development officer as well as working with the Warrington Wolves’ Player Development Centre.
+Kilshaw worked as the Warrington and Cheshire development officer as well as working with the Warrington Wolves’ Player Development Centre.

 Alan Kilshaw was an assistant coach to the England under-16 between 2011 and 2013.

 Sarina Crocodiles and Mackay Cutters

 In 2013, Alan moved to Australia to head coach Sarina Crocodiles, a feeder club to the Mackay Cutters where he was also appointed assistant coach.

 Rochdale Hornets

 Returning to the UK in October 2015 to join up with Kingstone Press League 1 side Rochdale Hornets.

 In his first season with the club he coached them to lose only 1 and drawing 1 game, finishing 2nd in the table.
 Before going on to beat Toulouse Olympique away in France to earn promotion into the RFL Championship 1.

-In 2018, Rochdale finished bottom of the regular season ladder, narrowly missing out on relegation finishing 2nd to last in the Championship Shield with rivals Swinton Lions getting relegated to RFL League One.
-Alan Kilshaw left at the end of the season.
+In 2017, Kilshaw led Rochdale to a ninth-place finish in their first season back in the Championship.
+Notable highlights included away victories at Bradford and Featherstone, along with a dramatic 38–30 win over Oldham at the club’s first-ever appearance at the Blackpool Bash, having trailed 30–8 at half-time.

+In 2018, Rochdale Hornets secured their Championship status with a crucial victory away at Sheffield Eagles.
+The season had been overshadowed by significant financial difficulties following the resignation of chairman Mark Wynn, which led to several players leaving the club.

+Despite the turmoil, Kilshaw was widely praised for his professionalism throughout a turbulent campaign.
+Some described the club’s survival as a minor miracle, with Rochdale winning their final two games — Dewsbury at home and Sheffield away — despite having only 14 players available for selection.

+Kilshaw, informed the club in August 2018, he would not be signing the contract extension he was offered, citing the ongoing instability and off-field challenges at the club.